 When I pointed out the coincidence that Oscar Wilde and Sarah Bernhardt had posed in the same place against he same wall, it was argued that the wall may have been a common setting used by Sarony, perhaps good for lighting or other effects.

-So, in an effort to debunk my own theory, I embarked upon a search for other examples.
+So, in an effort to debunk my own theory, I embarked upon a search for other examples on Sarong photos against this wall.
 But I could not find any.
 Not one.
 And Sarony photographed over 40,000 subjects.

 Naturally, I haven’t seen them all, but it did seem strange that, like cucumbers, there were none to be had, and I was about to give up the search and rejoin the world of people with better things to do.

 And then I chanced upon a Sarony photograph of Lillie Langtry.